Kiwi-Micro/Hexagon-TV-API/DOCUMENTATION.md

 - VideoURL: Is the videoURL of the video
 - Date: Is the date when the video was uploaded
 - URLName: Is the urlName of the video
+- AgeRating: Is the age rating of the video
-- Rating: Is the age rating of the video
+- AgeRatingInfo: Is the age rating info of the video
 - Category: Is the category of the video

 ```json